What is AllMusicSearches?

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 |Malware Removal (Windows)||

 More examples of browser hijackers are DigitalIncognitoSearch, IncognitoSearchTech and My Smartlink.
-It is common for them to be advertised as useful apps that provide a quick access to various websites, generate accurate search results, etc. Although, browser hijackers are not the apps that improve browsing experience, on the contrary, they can slow down browsers, display ads, generate misleading search results and cause other problems.
+They are often advertised as useful apps that provide quick access to various websites, generate accurate search results, etc. In fact, browser hijackers do not improve the browsing experience - on the contrary, they can reduce browser performance, display ads, generate misleading search results, and cause other problems.